 Featuring fighting stock from B-K Ranch of Slaughter, Louisiana

-Don't miss Ultimate Bullfighters at the 2021 SLE Rodeo each night following the bull riding event during the Friday night, Saturday night, and Sunday matinee performances!
+Don't miss Ultimate Bullfighters at the 2022 SLE Rodeo following the bull riding event during the Friday night, Saturday night, and Sunday matinee performances!

 Freestyle Bullfighting involves highly skilled, talented human and bovine athletes partaking in a dangerous battle where control, strength, aggression and courage is displayed.
 The bullfight itself is a 60 second competition with a whistle at the mandatory 40 second mark after which the bullfight can be "sold."
 Bullfighters are judged on and will gain points by how well they maneuver around the bull, working in close with the bull, staying in control, working in both directions and "selling" the fight.
 Bullfighters must maintain control of the barrel if the bull engages it.